springfuse/springfuse.github.com/jsf2-primefaces-spring-webflow-integration-tutorial.md

 ## Spring Web Flow "FlowScoped PersistenceContext" pattern

-We are using a variation of the <a href="http://static.springsource.org/spring-webflow/docs/2.2.x/reference/html/ch07s02.html" target="_new">FlowScoped PersistenceContext</a> in all the flows we generate.
+We are using a variation of the <a href="http://static.springsource.org/spring-webflow/docs/2.2.x/reference/html/ch07s02.html">FlowScoped PersistenceContext</a> in all the flows we generate.
 Contrary to SWF default behavior, the persistence context is propagated to sub-flows.
 Note that this will become the default behavior starting with SWF 2.3, please refer to <a href="https://jira.springsource.org/browse/SWF-360">JIRA SWF-360</a>